Skip to main content

 What are the best date night activities in Utah Valley?

 For active couples, tubing or e-biking the Provo River, sunset sailing on Utah Lake, and a fall drive on the Alpine Loop are valley classics.
 For something creative, try candle-making at The Wick Lab in Provo, axe throwing at Phat Axe in American Fork, or a Latin dance lesson at Salsa Chocolaté.
-For a low-key evening, stroll the Shops at Riverwoods in Orem or Ashton Gardens at Thanksgiving Point in Lehi.
+For a low-key evening, stroll the Shops at Riverwoods in north Provo or Ashton Gardens at Thanksgiving Point in Lehi.
 The best dates pair an activity with a meal nearby.

 What are good cheap or free date ideas in Utah Valley?

-Several of the best dates here cost little or nothing: bike or walk the Provo River Parkway to Bridal Veil Falls (free), stroll the Shops at Riverwoods in Orem (free), stargaze up any of the canyons (free), watch the sunset over Utah Lake, or browse a summer farmers market.
+Several of the best dates here cost little or nothing: bike or walk the Provo River Parkway to Bridal Veil Falls (free), stroll the Shops at Riverwoods in north Provo (free), stargaze up any of the canyons (free), watch the sunset over Utah Lake, or browse a summer farmers market.
 Adding a picnic or a stop for ice cream or a soda shop keeps it inexpensive and memorable.

 What are good date activities in Utah Valley that aren't dinner?